Updated – March 4, 2021

 This time of the year, when I’m feeling like I could be done with winter, and those beautiful seed catalogs begin arriving, I tend to get wrapped up in visions of garden grandeur.
-I over buy.
-Every year.
+I overbuy.
+Every. single. year!
 Last year I was able to share quite a few of the extra plants that I started indoors, but I still had too many.
-It was the first year that we took part in a local CSA…and it was a wonderful to supplement in way of variety, but also to make up for what didn’t grow well for us last year.
+It was the first year that we took part in a local CSA…and it was wonderful to supplement in way of variety, but also to make up for what didn’t grow well for us last year.

 After evaluating our family’s pantry habits, we’re trying something different this year with our garden.
 We’re planning to participate in the CSA again and knowing what will likely be provided there is helping me shape my garden as well.